aidancomi/home-or-away/README.md

 ## Set Up

-To setup this repository for yourself, replace `DDNS-Domain.example` with your DDNS domain (ex. aidan.asuscomm.com), then host to your VPS of your choice.
+To setup this repository for yourself, replace `DDNS-Domain.example` with your DDNS domain (ex. aidan.asuscomm.com), then host to the VPS of your choice.

 ## Notes
 This is my very first PHP project, so it's not perfect!
 Please let me know if you have any other reccomendations for improvements!